-Cheyenne is famous for its great sunny, dry, crisp summer climate.
-It is home of the largest outdoor rodeo – Cheyenne Frontier Days (10 days of western oriented celebration, music, events and rodeo).
+Cheyenne is located thirty minutes from the Rocky Mountains, ninety minutes from Denver and forty-five minutes from three university towns (Greeley, Fort Collins, and Laramie).
+Cheyenne is famous for its great sunny, dry, crisp summer climate, and is home to the world’s largest outdoor rodeo – Cheyenne Frontier Days .
 Cheyenne has a relatively low cost of living.
-Click here to view attractions in and around Cheyenne.
+Attractions in and around Cheyenne.

-Past Cheyenne Botanic Garden interns have gone on to become award winning professors in horticulture, run their own gardening and landscaping businesses, joined the Peace Corps, taken senior positions at larger public botanic gardens, employed as professional horticultural therapists at institutions and more.
+Past Cheyenne Botanic Garden interns have become award winning professors in horticulture, gardening and landscaping business owners, Peace Corps volunteers, senior staff at public gardens, professional horticultural therapists at institutions and more.

 Are you a past intern?
-Let us know what you are doing!
+Send us a career update!

 For more information about internship opportunities, please contact our Assistant Education Coordinator, Nettie Eakes at 334-703-4397 or email@example.com.